Road Trip from Helsinki to Tromso

 From Arctic Cathedral, it is only a few steps to Tromso Cable Car, which takes you to Fjellheisen.
 This mountain is half a kilometre high and a popular hiking spot.
 Paths are easy to walk and safe for adults.
 But if you are travelling with small children, they must be supervised well.
 There are many places where you can fall.
 The mountain has also a panorama cafe.

 On summer days, visiting Tromso Southern Beach is absolutely a must.
 It is a lively beach and usually crowded with young people.
 The days in the summer are long and people stay on the beach until midnight.
 If you are brave enough, dipping into the refreshing cold Arctic Sea water is great.
 Be aware of greedy seagulls that can steal your ice cream.

 Flower lovers can head to Arctic-Alpine Botanical Garden.
 It is not the largest botanical garden you have seen but it still deserves your visit.

 Norway is not a paradise for shopping if you are meticulous about your budget.
 Souvenirs can be bought from the city centre but for more shopping, you need to head to a shopping mall.
 We visited Jekta Storsenter.
 It had free parking, many shops and restaurants.

 Things to See near Tromso

 We recommend roaming around Tromso, too.
-With a car, Sommaroy is only 1 hour driving away from Tromso.
+With a car, Sommaroy is only 1 hour's drive away from Tromso.
 The route is super-scenic and easy to drive.
 Beautiful fjords will make the driving experience a more enjoyable one.
 Visiting Sommaroy is best on a sunny day.